-They say that great art emerges from constraints.
-Working with just one-sixth of the stage (the rest of it was covered by tarps, to preserve the visual impact of the elaborate stage design for Iron Maiden’s set) and being forced to play while the house lights were still on, local boys Savatage embraced that philosophy and proceeded to shove about 40 minutes’ worth of high-energy, high-powered metal straight up the headliners’ collective ass, ambiance be damned.
+They say great art emerges from constraints.
+Working with just one-sixth of the stage (the rest of it was covered by tarps, to preserve the visual impact of Iron Maiden’s elaborate set design) and being forced to play while the house lights were still on, local boys Savatage embraced that philosophy and proceeded to shove about 40 minutes worth of high-energy, high-powered metal straight up the headliners’ collective ass, ambiance be damned.
 Even if they’d had pristine sound for their set (which, as I think I mentioned earlier, they did not), I doubt there was any way Maiden could have reclaimed that night for themselves after that.

 - Most chaotic stage show: George Clinton and P-Funk, everywhere

 I’ve seen George Clinton a few times now, and each performance has been a glorious hyperactive mess.
 George doesn’t even move around on stage that much anymore—he sat in a chair for almost the entire show when I saw him at Jannus Landing in St. Pete—but he doesn’t really have to, because there’s just so much else happening: an endless parade of dancers, backup singers, guitar players shredding metal solos in their tighty-whiteys, even a contortionist in feather-bedecked silver pants with a dildo strapped to his nose.
 All George has to do is conduct it all and, well, be George Clinton.
 He can do that sitting down just fine.

 - Most over-the-top: The Flaming Lips at the Warfield, San Francisco, CA (New Year’s Eve, 2014)